Swarngaurav/Swarngaurav/README.md

 - 👋 Hi, I’m @Swarngaurav
 - 👀 I’m interested in coding and ethical hacking
-- 🌱 I’m currently learning programming and data science
+- 🌱 Python programmer and learning data science

 <!---
 Swarngaurav/Swarngaurav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.